lgarron/clipboard-polyfill/README.md

 This library is a [ponyfill](https://github.com/sindresorhus/ponyfill)/polyfill for the modern `Promise`-based [asynchronous clipboard API](https://www.w3.org/TR/clipboard-apis/#async-clipboard-api).

 Note: As of 2021, you can use `navigator.clipboard` [in the stable versions of all major browsers](https://caniuse.com/mdn-api_clipboard_writetext).
-This library will only be useful to you if you need to target older browsers (see below for compatibility).
+This library will only be useful to you if you want to:

+- target older browsers (see below for compatibility) for text copy,
+- copy `text/html` in Firefox,
+- use the `ClipboardItem` API in Firefox, or
+- polyfill the API shape in a non-browser environment (e.g. in [`jsdom`](https://github.com/jsdom/jsdom/issues/1568)).

 ## Usage